legacysurvey/legacysurvey/README.md

 website
 =======

-Source for Nikola-built website for bccp.berkeley.edu.
+Source for Nikola-built website for the Legacy Survey.

 With [nikola](http://getnikola.com) (v7.0+) installed: